The best online share trading platforms in Australia 2024

 Tiger Brokers - Tiger Account

 Tiger Brokers provides an online platform for investors who want to keep their brokerage costs to a minimum.
-The standard brokerage fee is set at 0.05% of the trade value ($2.50 minimum), plus there’s a $3.99 platform fee.
-But new users who open an account and either complete a deposit or transfer shares will receive $0 brokerage on US and ASX trades for 90 days (offer available for a limited time).
+The Standard brokerage fee of 0.055% of the trade value or Min.
+AUD 5.5/Order for ASX stocks and ETFs.
+But new users who open an account and either complete a deposit or transfer shares will receive one brokerage-free trade per month on US and ASX stocks* (offer available for a limited time, T&Cs apply) and be issued a HIN number.
+Get USD $25 in Tesla fractional shares plus USD $50 in fractional shares for new accounts with an accumulative net deposit of AUD 500*.
+T&Cs apply.

 Best Regular Trader Awards